ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: JSON2HTML
-Produce an HTML representation of JSON data.
+Produces an HTML representation of JSON data.
 All data is converted into tables of key / value pairs or lists.

 Provide an optional parameter `json2html_keys` to limit the JSON data to display.

 For the example below, specifying `key1.key2.key3` will only convert the JSON data associated with that key path.

  ![screenshot: fn-utilities-json2html ](./screenshots/fn-utilities-json2html.png)